kaievns/the-log/posts/lead/on-culture-and-belonging.md

 not tolerate blaming, punitive actions, and just common ass-holery among the team members.
 Because when people start asking themselves "am I next?", that is where trust is lost and an organisation starts to rot from the within.

+The opposite is true as well.
+Openly _tolerating_ questioning of the leadership by employees is healthy.
+Inviting constructive criticism of established practices is healthy.
+Actively giving people as much responsibility as they can stomach does wonders to overall organisational growth.
+The list goes on and on.

+And the last point I want to touch is that a culture cannot be just defined.
+It needs to be modelled by the company leadership team.
+The reasons are pretty much the same, culture goes deeper than words, and most people don't join a company to change it's culture, people repeat the behaviour of the authority figures.
+And so, unless the authority figures in a group enact the implicit values, nobody will.

 Culture is like a bowl of candies.
 Every time you do something right as a leader, you get one candy in.
 Every time you betray the trust of people, you get